Gaetz, Greene flaunt new paths to power, testing GOP leaders

 Greene, in Congress since January, has 400,000 Twitter followers but has made no daytime appearances on the three top cable networks.
 She has appeared on the Trump-friendly One America News Network and Newsmax TV.

 She also reported raising $3.2 million during this year's first three months.
-That's more than double the $1.5 million the typical House GOP incumbent spent on their entire 2020 reelection, according to Federal Election Commission figures.
+That's more than double the $1.5 million the typical House GOP incumbent spent on the entire 2020 election, according to Federal Election Commission figures.

 Gaetz reported raising $1.8 million through March.